neondatabase/website/content/docs/community/contribution-guide.md

 This section outlines the stylistic elements that we do our best to adhere to in the Neon documentation.

+### Voice

+The voice in the documentation strives to be conversational but brief, and friendly but succinct.

 ### Language

 The language used in Neon's documentation should be clear and easily understood.